-- 4.3 Whilst the buildings within the site are not on the listed buildings register, they are identified by the Council as non-designated heritage assets.
+4.3 Whilst the buildings within the site are not on the listed buildings register, they are identified by the Council as non-designated heritage assets.
 The site is also within the Sibford Gower with Burdrop conservation area and the identified Sibford Gower Historic Village Core.
 In close proximity to the site there are also two Grade II listed buildings.
-The submitted Heritage Statement has assessed the barn complex and the significance of the heritage assets potentially affected by the proposed development and identifies the factors which contribute to (or detract from) that significance. - 4.4 The proposed conversion will ensure that the essence of the character of the farmyard is maintained and that the important relationship between the buildings and the street frontage is retained.
+The submitted Heritage Statement has assessed the barn complex and the significance of the heritage assets potentially affected by the proposed development and identifies the factors which contribute to (or detract from) that significance.

+- 4.4 The proposed conversion will ensure that the essence of the character of the farmyard is maintained and that the important relationship between the buildings and the street frontage is retained.
 The character and appearance of the conservation area will as a minimum be preserved but the scheme also provides the opportunity for this part of the conservation area to be enhanced through tidying of the existing farmstead and native planting. - 4.5 In relation to the elements of the buildings which are most prominent in the street scene, the level of external alterations has been minimised to reduce any potential impact on this important crossroads location as shown in the following drawing extracts.
+The Main Street elevation will only require minor changes to facilitate the conversion along with the re-instatement of a historic link roof element.